 If you were familiar with our beach monitoring program in the past, you may recall "advisories" being issued.
 Public health officials have studied these advisories concluding that they were not truly effective in protecting public health.
-For the 2011 swimming season, the Health Department will not be issuing advisories.
 Learn More.

 Steps to prevent recreational water illnesses: